 3313.
 Permanent Closure.
-Those activities which result in neutralization, material stabilization, and decontamination of cyanidation facilities and/or facilities' final reclamation.
-(3-30-06)
+Those activities which result in neutralization, material stabilization, and decontamination of cyanidation facilities and/or the facilities' final reclamation.
+(3-30-06)()

 34. Permanent Closure Plan.
 A description of the procedures, methods, and schedule that will be implemented to meet the intent and purpose of the chapter in treating and disposing of cyanide containing materials including spent ore, tailings, and process water and in controlling and monitoring discharges and potential discharges for a reasonable period of time based on site specific conditions.
-(3 30 06)
+(3-30-06)

 3514.
 Permit.
-When used without qualification, any written authorization by the Department of Environmental Quality, issued pursuant to the application, public participation, and appeal procedures in IDAPA 58.01.13, "Rules for Ore Processing by Cyanidation," governing the location, operation and maintenance, monitoring, seasonal and permanent closure, discharge response, and design and construction of a new cyanidation facility or a material expansion or material modification to a cyanidation facility.
-(3-30-06)
+When used without qualification, any written authorization, license, or equivalent control document issued by the Department of Environmental Quality DEQ.
+This includes authorizations issued pursuant to the application, public participation, and appeal procedures in IDAPA 58.01.13, "Rules for Ore Processing by

+Cyanidation," governing the location, operation and maintenance, monitoring, seasonal and permanent closure, discharge response, and design and construction of a new cyanidation facility or a material expansion or material modification to a cyanidation facility-and those issued pursuant to the application, public participation, and appeal procedures in IDAPA 58.01.25.
+(3 30 06)()

-3615.
+30 6 15 .
 Pilot Facility.

-a.
-A testing cyanidation facility that is constructed primarily to obtain data on the effectiveness of the beneficiation process to determine: (3-30-06)

-i.
-The feasibility of metals recovery from an ore; or

-ii.
-The optimum operating conditions for a predetermined process to extract values from an ore.
-(3-30-06)

-b.
-A pilot or testing cyanidation facility operated for one (1) year for a single test or two (2) years for multiple tests, during which time no more than ten thousand (10,000) tons of ore are evaluated for the testing process(es), unless the applicant can demonstrate that a greater amount is necessary for a specific purpose in the testing process.
-(3-30-06)

-37. Pit.
-An excavation created by the extraction of minerals or overburden during surface mining operations.
-(11 1 89)
+(3-30-06) a. beneficiatio on pro A testing cyanidation facility that is constructed primarily to obtain data on the effectivene cess to determine: ss of the 3-30-06) i.
+The feasibility of metals recovery from an ore; or (3-30-06) --ii. • The optimum operating conditions for a predetermined process to extract values from an o re.
+3-30-06) A pilot or testing cyanidation facility operated for one (1) year for a single test or two (2) y uring which time no more than ten thousand (10,000) tons of ore are evaluated for th ss the applicant can demonstrate that a greater amount is necessary for a specific purpose in th (e testing 7.
+Pit.
+An excavation created by the extraction of minerals or overburden during surface : mining 11-1-89)

 3816.
 Pollutant.
-Chemicals, chemical waste, process water, biological materials, radioactive materials, or other materials which, when discharged cause or contribute adverse effects to any beneficial use, or for any other reason, may impact the surface or ground waters of the state.
-(3-30-06)
+Chemicals, chemical waste, process water, biological materials, radioactive materials, or other materials which, when discharged, cause or contribute adverse effects to any beneficial use to water pollution, or for any other reason, may otherwise impact the surface or ground waters of the state.
+(3 30 06)()